jaherne/FoolFotoForensics/README.md

 2. Install libjpeg-dev package

 Current Status:
-Script takes the given image and converts it into YCbCr format.
-The brightness levels can be changed before it is saved at a lower quality than the original image.
+Script reads in an image and converts to YCbCr.
+It is then saved at a lower quality.
+A third image is created that consists of the delta between the Y values, multiplied by a hardcoded scale.

 Next Steps:
-1. Build out script functionality (command arguments, etc)
-2. Determine error levels of given image
+1. Determine error levels of given image
-3. Isolate areas with high error levels
+2. Isolate areas with high error levels
-4. Change brightness such that the error level is minimized
+3. Change brightness such that the error level is minimized
-5. Save back to original iimage.
+4. Save back to original iimage.